brentkearney/workshops/README.md

 * Organizers can add and invite members to their workshop.
 * Invitations to members include a one-click RSVP link, setup profiles, etc..
 * Staff can assign hotel rooms to workshop participants.
-* Staff get email notifications when schedules of currently running workshops are updated.
 * Admin users can manage (add/remove/change passwords, etc) other users.
 * Staff can manage various email templates.
 * Staff can send emails of various types to organizers and participants.